The Lands

 Temperates - 5 Urban Reps - 4 Rural Reps - 9 Reps Total

 The Chancellor & Deputy Chancellor: The other practice that has taken power away from the Forum is that of the Chancellor and Deputy Chancellor.
 Both office-holders have become ex-officio members of the Council of Eight which manages the League of Lasting Peace & Prosperity (its membership comprises the two Consuls of Nartellfar, the Chancellor and Deputy Chancellor of Delmisar, the Monarch and Prime Minister of Orvilia, and the Admiral and General of the combined Sea Cities Navy and Army).
 It is this development that paved the way for making these two roles more important than all other Representatives.
-Once they were recognised as the executive officers of Delmisar by an international document they then came to be recognised as such in domestic practice too.
+Once they were recognized as the executive officers of Delmisar by an international document they then came to be deemed as such in domestic practice too.
 In sittings of the Forum the Chancellor and Deputy may be seen as only facilitating debate and counting votes but in practice they have power between them to select all the ministers of government and more say than most in factional decision-making.
 Long standing practice sees the Chancellor drawn from the largest faction and the Deputy Chancellor drawn from whichever other faction chooses to support the largest faction to have a Forum majority.
-The current Chancellor is Ivar Culter of the Chaotics and the Deputy Chancellor is Jovita Weller of the Temperates.
+The current Chancellor is Ivar Chandler of the Chaotics and the Deputy Chancellor is Jovita Weller of the Temperates.

-Urban Geography: The city sits on a small inlet on the bayside of the Nar Peninsula on smooth even former pastureland.
+Urban Geography: The city sits on a small inlet on the bay-side of the Nar Peninsula on smooth even former pastureland.
 Even at the time of the revolt the city had long since exceeded the confines of its ancient walls and following the formation of republican rule the old wall and its towers were dismantled to use the bricks in the construction of new civic structures and public housing.
 However the Old Gate was left standing.
 It was under the Old Gate that the monarch at the time of the revolt was executed with a mob looking on.
-As such the Old Gate is both a revered site for the republican citizens of Delmisar but also for the very small minority of residents who wish for the return of the monarchy.
+As such the Old Gate is both a revered site for the republican citizens of Delmisar but also for the small minority of residents who wish for the return of the monarchy.
 On every anniversary of the revolt there is celebration in the Civic Square but at the Old Gate close by there are clashes between royalist and republican hotbloods which the City Guard must quash.

 FARPORT